Barnes v. Chicago Housing AuthorityBarnes v. Chicago Housing Authority

-Plaintiffs Johnny R. Barnes, Angela Barnes and Angela Foster appeal the dismissal of their third amended complaint against defendant Chicago Housing Authority (CHA), as well as the order of the trial court granting summary judgment in favor of defendant LeClaire Courts Resident Management Corporation (LCRMC), a private, not-for-profit corporation.
-The issue before the court is one of first impression: whether the LCRMC is a "local public entity" within the meaning of section 1-206 of the Local Governmental and Governmental Employees Tort Immunity *286 Act (745 ILCS 10/1-206 (West 2000) (the Tort Immunity Act)).
-If the LCRMC is determined to be a "local public entity," then the LCRMC is immune from liability for its alleged failure to provide adequate security at the LeClaire Courts public housing development.
-745 ILCS 10/4-102 (West 2000).
-Should we determine that the LCRMC enjoys immunity under the Act, the plaintiffs then urge us to hold that the legislature exceeded the scope of its authority in extending such immunity to the LCRMC and ask that we declare section 1-206 unconstitutional.
+delivered the opinion of the court: Plaintiffs Johnny R. Barnes, Angela Barnes and Angela Foster appeal the dismissal of their third amended complaint against defendant Chicago Housing Authority (CHA), as well as the order of the trial court granting summary judgment in favor of defendant LeClaire Courts Resident Management Corporation (LCRMC), a private, not-for-profit corporation.
+The issue before the court is one of first impression: whether the LCRMC is a “local public entity” within the meaning of section 1 — 206 of the Local Governmental and Governmental Employees Tort Immunity Act (

-We hold that the trial court correctly dismissed plaintiffs' third amended complaint as to the CHA.
-We further hold that the LCRMC is a "local public entity" within the meaning of section 1-206, and is therefore immune from plaintiffs' allegations of failure to provide adequate police protection at LeClaire Courts.
-The trial court correctly entered summary judgment in favor of the LCRMC and we affirm.
+We hold that the trial court correctly dismissed plaintiffs’ third amended complaint as to the CHA.
+We further hold that the LCRMC is a “local public entity” within the meaning of

 BACKGROUND

-On June 17, 1994, plaintiff Johnny R. Barnes was visiting his wife and daughter, co-plaintiffs Angela Barnes and Angela Foster, at their residence in the LeClaire Courts public housing development on 43rd Street in Chicago.
+On June 17, 1994, plaintiff Johnny R. Barnes was visiting his wife and daughter, coplaintiffs Angela Barnes and Angela Foster, at their residence in the LeClaire Courts public housing development on 43rd Street in Chicago.
 LeClaire Courts was owned by defendant CHA and managed by defendant LCRMC.
 While on the LeClaire Courts premises, Mr. Barnes observed his daughter, Angela Foster, being attacked and severely beaten by a group of teenage gang members.
 When Mr. Barnes attempted to intervene, he was shot by one of the gang members, resulting in permanent paralysis below the waist.

 For several years prior to the date of the shooting, the LCRMC had contracted to provide private security services for the LeClaire Courts development.
 On that date, however, no private security officers were present on the LeClaire Courts premises.

 In order to contract for outside security services, the LCRMC was required to submit proposed contracts to the CHA (and ultimately to the United States Department of Housing and Urban Development (HUD)) for review and approval.
 In this case, the contract in effect between the LCRMC and Network Security, a private security company, had expired prior to the date of the shooting.
 Prior to the expiration of the Network Security contract, the LCRMC had submitted to the CHA a proposed contract to retain the services of Tight Security, Inc., which was scheduled to begin providing security services on the LeClaire Courts premises on April 1, 1994.
-However, the CHA had not yet approved funding for the LCRMC's proposed Tight Security contract, resulting in a 6 to 8-week gap in private security coverage at the LeClaire Courts complex.
+However, the CHA had not yet approved funding for the LCRMC’s proposed Tight Security contract, resulting in a six- to eight-week gap in private security coverage at the LeClaire Courts complex.
 It was during this gap that Mr. Barnes and his daughter were injured.

 Several police officers offered deposition testimony that at the time of the shooting, the LeClaire Courts development was hotly contested turf in an armed conflict involving no fewer than nine different street gangs.
 These officers further testified to a dramatic increase in criminal activity at the LeClaire Courts development in 1994 following the expiration of the Network Security contract.